I feel like I should preface this post by saying if you’re not into Magnolia Market, Waco probably shouldn’t be at the top of your vacation list. 🙂

 4. Shades of Shabby (926 La Salle Avenue)

 This was a fun shop.
 They had all sorts of farmhouse and vintage finds.
-I ended up buying this drawer shelf I’m thinking I’ll use for storage in the bathroom.
+I ended up buying this drawer shelf.
+I’m thinking I’ll use it for storage when we give our bathroom a budget makeover.

 5. The Junky Monkey (1715 La Salle Avenue)